KinesteX/KinesteX-SDK-ReactNative/docs/integration/plug-and-play/leaderboard.md

 const postData: IPostData = {
  // ... all initial fields
-  exercise: 'Squats', // name or ID of the exercise to track };
+  exercise: 'Squats', // name or ID of the exercise to track
+  isHideHeaderMain: true, // hide exit button for leaderboard (false by default) };
 ```
 ### 2. Select `LEADERBOARD` IntegrationOption: